scylladb/scylladb/docs/using-scylla/tracing.rst

       COPY system_traces.events TO '/tmp/tracing/events.out' WITH HEADER = TRUE;

-If you are sending this data to Scylla for help, follow the directions in :ref:`How to Report a Scylla Problem <report-performance-problem>`.
+If you are sending this data to ScyllaDB for help, follow the directions in :ref:`How to Report a ScyllaDB Problem <report-performance-problem>`.